Igor-Losev/deadem/README.md

 ### Understanding Demo

-> ⚠️ **Warning**
->
-> Demo files contain only the minimal data required for visual playback — not all game state information is preserved or available.
-Additionally, the parser may skip packets it cannot decode.
->
-> You can retrieve detailed statistics about parsed and skipped packets by calling `parser.getStats()`.

 The demo file consists of a sequential stream of outer packets, referred to in this project as [DemoPacket](./src/data/DemoPacket.js).
 Each packet represents a type defined in [DemoPacketType](./src/data/enums/DemoPacketType.js).